true crime

 Lois penned two books about the case, Who Killed My Daughter?
 (1992) and One To The Wolves (2013), in which she drew on evidence compiled by private investigators and the opinion of psychics.

 A grey Volkswagen Beetle was at the scene of the murder.
-But according to the Alburquerque Journal, police didn't question its driver (a man with a lengthy criminal history) closely and did little with Pat Caristo's report that acquaintances of Kait's boyfriend were seen spray-painting a grey Beetle just days after the crash.
+But according to the Alburquerque Journal, police didn't question its driver (a man with a lengthy criminal history) closely and did little with Pat Caristo's report that acquaintances of Kaitlyn's boyfriend were seen spray-painting a grey Beetle just days after the crash.

 Lois' books on the case were among her last in long form.